dinaraparanid/Crescendo/README.md

 [Paranid5](https://github.com/dinaraparanid)

 ## **About App**
-**Crescendo** is a music player Android app that **plays both local files and audio from YouTube.**
+**Crescendo** is a music player Android app that **plays audio from the YouTube (including livestreams)!**
+Additionally, it supports caching of videos to multiple audio and video formats.
+Application allows to play both networked audio and local files with multiple audio effects.
-Application provides multiple features to move your music experience to a new level!
+Crescendo provides multiple features to move your music experience to a new level!

 ### **Preview**